Loop Quantum Photonic Chip for Coherent Multi-Time-Step Evolution: Loop-QPC Design

-Our compact phase shifter design shortens each MZI unit cell, effectively reducing the total propagation loss.
-Thanks to high-quality SiN fabrication, the waveguides achieve an optical transmission ($\alpha$) around 0.6 dB/cm.
-The MZI architecture also facilitates the input/output ratio splitting.
-In the experiment, the initial values for $\theta$ and $\phi$ are computed first using Clements et al. decomposition \cite{clements2016optimal} and further refined through machine learning techniques to enhance the fidelity.
-The detailed decomposition of the arbitrary $N$-mode unitary matrix for the spin-boson model can be found in App.~\ref{sup:B}, with machine learning optimization methods detailed in~\cite{zhan2024physics} and App.~\ref{sup:training}.
-The loop module incorporates a low-loss SiN delay line in a spiral structure.
-This specially designed delay line ensures a fixed temporal separation between photons from adjacent loops, thereby preventing interference between different loop photons, which maintains the independence of the computations at each time step.
-To guarantee this independence, the loop length must exceed a critical threshold of $\approx 4$ cm computed from the speed of light in SiN and the temporal resolution of the SNSPD used for detecting photons.
-The low-loss SiN waveguides and high-efficiency SNSPDs are thus crucial for determining the large observable evolution steps in the Loop-QPC.
+For the experimental realization, we employ an integrated quantum photonic architecture implemented on the chip.
+This architecture minimizes the propagation path length and ensures uniform propagation loss across all paths.
+The loop module incorporates a low-loss delay line in a spiral structure, designed to ensure a fixed temporal separation between photons from adjacent loops, thereby preventing interference between different loop photons.
+To achieve this, the loop length must exceed a critical threshold of $\approx 4$cm computed from the speed of light in SiN and the temporal resolution of the high-efficiency SNSPD used for detecting photons.
+Four primary types of losses are considered: (1) Splitting loss caused by light splitting in ratio splitters at both the input and output of the loop; (2) Propagation loss which includes losses during forward propagation through the QPC $l_{chip}$, and (3) during backward propagation through the delay loop loss $l_{loop}$; (4) other losses, such as coupling loss, detection loss, and off-chip propagation loss, are collectively referred to together as $l_{others}$, for simplicity.
+Therefore, also following \cite{clements2016optimal, siew2021Review}, the total loss $L$ after $n$ time steps of the Loop-QPC is expressed as

+For $n=3$ in our system, the cumulative output photon loss in Eq.~\ref{eq:loss_theory} is minimized by optimizing the cycle-or-measure modules.
+To determine the optimal configuration of the MZIs, we minimize the total output loss $L(n)$ by calculating the partial derivatives with respect to $\RS_i$ and $\RS_o$.
+Let $c= [l_{chip} \cdot l_{loop} ]^{n-1} \cdot l_{chip} \cdot l_{others}$, and the partial derivative of the loss function is,